-As of October 1, 2016, The Grad PLUS loan has a fixed interest rate of 6.31%, with repayment beginning 60 days after the loan is fully disbursed.
-A fee of 4.276% of the loan amount, is deducted proportionately each time a loan is disbursed.
+For loans first disbursed as of July 1, 2023, the Grad PLUS loan has a fixed interest rate of 8.05%, with repayment beginning 60 days after the loan is fully disbursed.
+A fee of 4.228% of the loan amount is deducted proportionately each time a loan is disbursed.

 There is no grace period for Direct PLUS Loans—the repayment period for a PLUS Loan begins on the day after the final loan disbursement is made.
 However, if you're a graduate or professional student PLUS borrower (or if you're a parent PLUS borrower who is also a student), you can defer repayment while you're enrolled in school at least half time and (for Direct PLUS Loans first disbursed on or after July 1, 2008) for an additional 6 months after you graduate or drop below half-time enrollment.